Nonreciprocal Current-Induced Zero-Resistance State in Valley-Polarized Superconductors: Alternative platforms of nonreciprocal CIZRS

 where $E_{\bm{k}}$, $g_z(\bm{k})$, and $h$ represent the hopping energy, Ising spin-orbit coupling, and the exchange field in the $z$ direction introduced by the proximity to the ferromagnet.
 Here, $\bm{k}$ is the usual wave number measured from the Gamma point, and $\xi(\bm{k})$ and $g_z(\bm{k})$ are given by

 assuming the nearest-neighbor bonds of the triangular lattice.
 By rewriting

 we obtain

 and thus the SLS model is realized in the spin space instead of the valley space.
-The pairing interaction is also equivalent by assuming the on-site attractive interaction and spin-singlet $s$-wave superconductivity, and thus the phase diagram is exactly the same as that of the SLS model.
+The pairing interaction is also equivalent by assuming the on-site attractive interaction and spin-singlet $s$-wave superconductivity, and thus the phase diagram is exactly the same as that of the SLS model when the corresponding parameters are equivalent.